 Our Bocce Ball courts are open first come, first serve during our regular business hours.
-Courts are for customers 21+.
 Any participants under the age of 21 must be accompanied by an adult and may not be on the courts unattended.
-So that we can maintain the courts in good playing condition for those who would like to play bocce ball, we respectfully ask that the courts not be used as a sandbox for children.
+So that we can maintain the courts in good playing condition for those who would like to play bocce ball, we respectfully ask that the courts not be used as a sandbox.

 Bocce Ball Leagues